Lena Aslanidou, L.S.W., M.P.W

 She has been a member of the facilitation staff of Worldwork Seminars, and teaches Processwork seminars in Greece and abroad.
 She collaborates with private and public organizations, uyniveristies and NGOs, facilitating trainings in communication, conflict resolution, team dynamics and group process.
 Since 2016, she collaborates with Greek and international NGOs that operate in the humanitarian sector, offering services to refugees and migrants.

 She is also a member of the Art In Perspective network of professionals.
-In collaboration with Vera Lardi, they have developed a methodology named Theater of Social Dialogue, As a tool for community work and intervention.
+In collaboration with Vera Lardi, they have developed a methodology named Theater of Social Dialogue, as a tool for community work and intervention.
+She is also a founding member and member of Orlando LGBT+.

 She is interested in human experience as it expresses itself through the body, through dreams and through relationships.